pmurphy316/Week-16-Homework-Submission-File-Penetration-Testing-1/class_2_Week_16_Penetration_Testing_1_Homework_SubmissionFile.md

 - Using Google, can you identify who the Chief Executive Officer of Altoro Mutual is: Karl Fitzgerald

-- How can this information be helpful to an attacker:
+- How can this information be helpful to an attacker:This information can be used in a social engineering campaign.

 #### Step 2: DNS and Domain Discovery